jahid-github/A-machine-vision-application-with-Arduino-Nicla-Vision-to-select-pieces-mosaic-tiles-by-color/README.md

 - The Nicla Vision’s camera captures frames of the mosaic tiles presented in front of it.

 2. Preprocessing:
-- Convert the captured image to an appropriate color space (e.g., HSV, RGB).
+- Convert the captured image to an appropriate color space-HSV, RGB.
 - Apply filters to enhance contrast and remove noise.

 3. Color Detection: